 You know that scene in My Big Fat Greek Wedding when the parents gift the newlyweds a house.
 The first time I saw the movie, I thought “That’s so Hollywood!
 Who does that happen to?
 That never happens in real life!”
 Actually… it does.
 It just happened to Paolo and I!
 Here’s the story.

-After living in New York City for a decade, living in small town Italy seemed like a bad idea.
+After living in New York City for a decade, living in small-town Italy seemed like a bad idea.
 I’d be the only American, and likely the only English speaker.
-Making friends, finding work, downright impossible.
+Making friends, and finding work, are downright impossible.
 Paolo worried I would always be “the American.”
 Nope, we needed somewhere more lively with an expat community I could tap into while I learned to speak Italian.
 Somewhere like Florence.

 Moving to Italy in 2020 & COVID